-Faculty, staff, and contractors should contact the Police Services office by phone at (805) 652-7752 or by email at firstname.lastname@example.org for further instructions and information.
+To make appointments, contact the VCCCD Police Services office by phone at (805) 652-7752 or by email at firstname.lastname@example.org.
+If you reach the voicemail, you must leave a message.
+Missed phone calls are not returned.

 All requests for police reports are processed by the Police Services office.
 To begin the process, complete and submit a Request for Records formto your college's police station or contact the Police Services office directly by phone at (805) 652-7752 or by email at firstname.lastname@example.org.
 Most reports may be released the same day as the request, or within ten (10) business days of the request being made.
 The Department reserves the right to recoup the costs of producing the report.